-The number of active fishing vessels decreased from 90 in 1978/79 to approximately 50 through the 1990s and further declined to the current record low of 14 active vessels in 2021/22 (Figure 19).
+The number of active fishing vessels decreased from 90 in 1978/79 to approximately 50 through the 1990s and further declined to the current record low of 12 active vessels in 2022/23 (Figure 19).
 The average annual catch increased from a record low of 1t per vessel in 1988/89 to a record high of 2.7t per vessel in 2014/15 (Figure 20).
-The number of days fished was also at a record low in 1988/89 at 18 days per vessel (Figure 20).
+The number of days fished was also at a record low in 1988/89 at 63 days per vessel (Figure 20).
 This subsequently increased as the fleet contracted and the catch per vessel increased.
-In 2021/22 the average annual catch was 1.4t / vessel whilst in the last seven years the average number of days fished per vessel has decreased from a record high of 38 days to 27 days.
+In 2022/23 the average annual catch had reduced to 1.3t / vessel whilst the average number of days fished per vessel has decreased from a record high of 122 days in 2009/10 to 76 days in 2022/23.

 It should be noted that these statistics include only the Eastern Zone catch, but include vessels that fish both zones, thereby the catch per vessel is lower than may be expected.
 Also note that the numbers reported in this section are for the fishing season and will differ from the licensing year summaries provide in Table 5.
+There has also been a substantial revision in the time series of days fished per season in this report which had previously been reported incorrectly.